test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2022_Educator_Pilot/RNAseq_DGE_JN/Example_RNAseq_DGE_JN/RNAseq_DGE_JN_Answer_Key.md

 **Answer the following questions:**
 1. Is the Wald Test the only type of hypothesis testing method we could have used here?
 (Hint: see the "Likelihood ratio test" section here: http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
-	> No, we could have used the Likelihood Ration Test (LRT)
+	> No, we could have used the Likelihood Ratio Test (LRT)

 2. Why did we choose the Wald Test?
 	> Because we only had 2 comparisons